-This is my review of the Turkish Airways Lounge in Washington Dulles’ Concourse B.
+This is my review of the British Airways Lounge in Washington Dulles’ Concourse B.

 How to Get There

 From the Main Terminal, it is probably easier to catch the AeroTrain to B-Gates.
-From here, up the escalator you will see the lounge sort of in front of you.
+From here, up the escalator you will see the BA lounge in front of you.

 If you’ve landed from C or D Gates, you may prefer to get off at A-Gates and walk through to B-Gates.
-In which case, you’ll find the lounge on the right-hand side, after quite a long walk!
+In which case, you’ll find the BA Lounge on the right-hand side, after quite a long walk!

 Another option, if you fancy doing something different – is to take the Mobile Lounge from D-Gates to A-Gates or even Z-Gates and walk.
 This is quite a novelty if you’ve not done it before!